Verona Murphy: Early life

-Murphy was born and raised in Ramsgrange.
-She dropped out of school at 15 to pursue work.
-She later returned to education, doing her Leaving Cert in her 30s and graduating with a BA in Law from Institute of Technology, Carlow.
+One of 11 children, Murphy was born and raised in Ramsgrange by parents who were farmers and livestock dealers.
+She dropped out of school at 15 to pursue work, before moving to England, where she worked at a Vauxhall Motors factory by day and a McDonald's franchise by night.
+She then returned to Ireland and bought her first truck and trailer at the age of 21.
+She later returned to education, doing her Leaving Certificate at 35 and graduating with a BA in law from Institute of Technology, Carlow.